Blog

 Different cultures adopted and adapted the rice-throwing tradition, infusing it with their unique interpretations and elements:

 Ancient Rome: Romans used wheat, which they believed was the most sacred grain.
-They would often shower the couple with wheat or bake it into small cakes to be broken over the bride’s head, symbolizing fertility and fortune.
+They would often shower the couple with wheat or bake it into small cakes to be broken over the bride's head, symbolising fertility and fortune.

 Celtic Traditions: The Celts used oats, mainly in Scottish ceremonies, to shower upon the newlyweds.